How it works

 Every application consists of three pillars:

-• The data layer of the app.
-In Workflow apps, data is stored in Data tables and accessed through the Workflow apps connector.
+The data layer of the app.
+Workflow apps (opens new window) enable you to store data in Data tables and access your data through the Workflow apps connector.

 These three key components work together to create ease of building and an integrated user experience.

-Table Storage by Workato provides robust, scalable, and secure structured data storage in Workato.
+Workato Data Tables provide robust, scalable, and secure structured data storage in Workato.
 It enables you to define data tables in projects.

 Every application has one main data table that stores the information about data in that application.
 For example, a data table may store information about invoices, PTO requests, sales quotes, and more.
 Use the Workflow apps connector to connect to your data tables and to build recipes for your applications.